banisterious/obsidian-oneirometrics/docs/DOCUMENTATION_INVENTORY.md

 3. ✅ Create key missing documents according to the reorganization plan
 4. ✅ Final verification that all links work properly
 5. ✅ Create remaining specialized documents as needed
-6. Consider deleting archived documents in a future phase after thorough testing
+6. 🔄 Consider deleting archived documents in a future phase after thorough testing (added to roadmap with 3-6 month timeframe)